Misha Mahowald: Career

 The silicon retina used analog electrical circuits to mimic the biological functions of rod cells, cone cells, and other non-photoreceptive cells in the retina of the eye.
-The invention was not only highly original and potentially useful as a device for restoring sight to the blind, but it was also one of the most eclectic feats of electrical and biological engineering of the time.
-This remarkable example of engineering earned Mahowald a well-deserved reputation as one of the most famous female engineers of her age.
 Her work has been considered "the best attempt to date" to develop a stereoscopic vision system.

 She was awarded a doctorate in computational neuroscience in 1992, and her invention of the silicon retina and the silicon neuron earned her articles in the prestigious scientific journals Scientific American and Nature, as well as four patents and the Clauser Prize for her dissertation.
 A revised version of her dissertation was subsequently published in book form.